Gqom: History

 Gqom emerged in the early 2010s.
 Influences in the 2010s, cite acts such as Naked Boyz, prominently known for producing the track "Ithoyizi" which appeared on Afrotainment signee DJ Cndo's compilation as well as music producers Blaq Soul and Culoe de Song's inclination towards tribal house which involved experimenting with beat formations.
 Additionally, in certain Durban nightclubs, early gqom and tribal house seamlessly alternated in DJ sets, while the music of Durban kwaito, Pretoria (bacardi house) and Eastern Cape (isjokojoko) record producers like DJ Spoko, Machance, DJ Mujava, DJ Mthura and DJ Soso as well as sgxumseni (attributed to DJ Clock and DJ Gukwa) were prevalent during the era.

-From the mid-2010s, the genre gained prominence abroad, especially in London.
+From the mid-2010s, the genre gained prominence abroad, especially in the cities of Lagos and London.
 Gqom entered commercial mainstream in the late 2010s and continued to grow in popularity, while also maintaining its "underground music and culture" existence.

 A common sight in South Africa is the customized and enhanced subwoofer-equipped mini van taxi such as a Toyota Quantum (referred to locally as ibomba), frequently blasting gqom at high volumes with amplified bass speakers.

 Gqom also plays its part in increasing business profit for local taxis as people established a day to specifically celebrate gqom called "gqom explosion" that is mostly known as I-Nazoke.
 It is celebrated by people from the city of Durban, however eventually other cities and towns in KwaZulu-Natal started celebrating it, too.

 "We had these artists signed on our label called TLC FAM.
 They have a taxi business and they have their own taxis.
 And so yeah, I had been with them on a Saturday night and it was crazy because we were going around Durban and we stop in the taxi rank where there was a lot of taxis playing gqom.
 It was crazy.
 The energy was like on another level.
 All these young kids on a Saturday night.
 It was amazing, amazing.
-And sometimes they put lights, like disco lights inside the taxi so it’s like, proper mini club."
+And sometimes they put lights, like disco lights inside the taxi so it's like, proper mini club."